blendernc/blendernc/docs/source/install.rst

   .. note::
       Under macOS - Safari downloading a .zip file will by default unzip it.
 You can fix this by:

       #.
+Right-click link and select "Download Linked File As ...",

+      #.
 Manually zip the blendernc folder, or